 We like Valamar President hotel because it's perhaps the most low-key 5-star property in Dubrovnik.
 The hotel lies directly at the beachfront.
 The Valamar President Hotels is a hillside property with the entrance at the street level, but all rooms are actually on the lower levels.
 All rooms face the sea and have spacious balconies with small roof gardens.

-The hotel has a private quiet beach with first-class service for its guests.
+The hotel has a private quiet beach with the first-class service for its guests.
 Sun loungers, umbrellas, canopy beds, and beach towels are free of charge for hotel guests.
 There is also an occasional daytime and evening entertainment program.
 A beach bar and restaurant Miramare serves drinks and light snacks.

-Just 200 m from the hotel beach, you can also enjoy Coral Beach Club, as well as infamous Copacabana beach that's 300 m from the hotel.
+Just 200 m from the hotel beach, you can also enjoy Coral Beach Club, as well as the infamous Copacabana beach that's 300 m from the hotel.

 Valamar President Hotel is also the only 5-star property that offers a half-board meal plan.
 All others offer breakfast-only.

 It is also one of the most affordable 5-star hotels in Dubrovnik.